310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 Even the devil himself, the enemy of mankind, is a creation of God.
 When you think of it that way, the story sounds extremely and pointlessly religious.

-At any rate, the “big baddie” of the Shinkai-san religion is ABYSS, as in “the deep sea”[^11] — They were exposing themselves all on their own with that name.
+At any rate, the “big baddie” of the Shinkai religion is ABYSS, as in “the deep sea”[^11] — They were exposing themselves all on their own with that name.

 Everything’s so carelessly put together… and yet, as expected of worshipers, they were deceived by it all the same.